Adyen/adyen-commercetools/extension/docs/Restore.md

 To integrate offset costs as part of the payment, you'll need to send the [splits](https://docs.adyen.com/api-explorer/#/CheckoutService/latest/post/payments__reqParam_splits) array.

-For example, when a customer pays for goods on your platform for 10.00 EUR, the totalOffsetCost is calculated as 00.12 EUR, you can split the payment such that:
+For example, if the cart's total amount is 10.00 EUR, and the calculated totalOffsetCost is 00.12 EUR, then both amounts have to be supplied as `splits` as shown below:

 - 00.12 EUR goes to charity for carbon offset with account BA0000X000000X0XXX0X00XXX.
 - 10.00 EUR goes to the seller's account as payment for the goods.

-Structure of the splits array:

 ```json
 {